2ptr/Shroud/README.md

 The tool features RC4 and XOR decryption with some brute-forcing at runtime.
 The exact process may be found in `modules/encryption.py`.

-By default, Shroud launches a camoflauged process from a random list of innocuous Windows processes (`RuntimeBroker.exe`,`svchost.exe`,etc)
+By default, Shroud launches a camoflauged `RuntimeBroker.exe` process.
+This will eventually instead be one of a variety of innocuous windows processes (`ctfmon.exe`,`svchost.exe`,etc).

 Insertion is handled by SysWhispers indirect syscalls to normal calls like `NtProtectVirtualMemory`.
 However, the base address is an exported function from `ntdll.dll` for thread address camo.
 Execution is just `NtCreateThreadEx`.

 ## Performance